OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

 Papers and working papers
 ======

-* Rethinking Optimal Transport in Discrete Settings <br>
+* Novel Approaches to Discrete Matching: Integrating Congestion and Penalization <br>
  Marcelo Gallardo,   [Jorge Chávez](https://www.pucp.edu.pe/profesor/jorge-chavez-fuentes) and [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez). <br>
   <details>
     <summary>
         Abstract |
         <a href="" role="button" target="_blank"> Draft coming soon </a> |
-    </summary> This paper presents two new models inspired by optimal transport, integrating a congestion factor into their cost structures.
-The first model modifies the classic transport problem by including congestion, and the second one introduces weighting and penalization terms instead of typical constraints.
-We provide theoretical insights and simulations, focusing on the application to student-university matching.
-Our findings highlight the potential of these models for future research in preference estimation in matching markets.
+    </summary> This paper presents two models inspired by optimal transport, integrating a congestion factor into their cost structures.
+The first model modifies the classic transport problem by including congestion, and the second model introduces weighting and penalization terms instead of typical constraints.
+We provide theoretical insights and simulations, including the analysis of interior or corner solutions, and comparative statics.
+Our findings highlight the potential of these models for future research in preference or cost estimation in matching markets.
   </details>